-CCP/TR Status: Shanghai Clearing House (SCH) was established in 2009 to provide clearing
+CCP/TR Status: Shanghai Clearing House (SCH) was established in 2009 to provide clearing services for financial market participants in China.
+According to the authorization

-1. SAC publishes its own master agreement and onshore OTC equity derivatives trading commences
+1. Associations publish a new master agreement and regulator encourages development of onshore OTC equity and commodity derivatives markets